kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

     // by multiple consumers at the same time.
     Shareable bool

-    // DriverRequests describes all resources that are needed for the
+    // Requests describes all resources that are needed for the
     // allocated claim.
-A single claim may use resources coming from
-    // different drivers.
-For each driver, this array has at most one
-    // entry which then may have one or more per-driver requests.
     //
     // May be empty, in which case the claim can always be allocated.
-    DriverRequests []DriverRequests
+    Requests []Request
 }

+// Request combines several sub-requests with optional vendor-specific setup
+// parameters.
-// DriverRequests describes all resources that are needed from one particular driver. type DriverRequests struct {
+type Request struct {
-    // DriverName is the name used by the DRA driver kubelet plugin.
-    DriverName string

-    // VendorParameters are arbitrary setup parameters for all requests of the
+    // VendorParameters are arbitrary setup parameters for all sub-requests.
-    // claim.
-They are ignored while allocating the claim.
+    // They are ignored while allocating the claim.
     VendorParameters runtime.Object

-    // Requests describes all resources that are needed from the driver.
-    Requests []ResourceRequest
+    SubRequests []ResourceRequest
 }

-// ResourceRequest is a request for resources from one particular driver. type ResourceRequest struct {
+// ResourceRequest is a request for one particular resource. type ResourceRequest struct {
     // VendorParameters are arbitrary setup parameters for the requested
     // resource.
 They are ignored while allocating a claim.